DominicusBenacus/Behavioral-Cloning/writeup_template.md

     current_path = '../data/IMG/' + filename
     image = cv2.imread(current_path)
 ```
+ For each I use a steering correction depending on which camera position was choosen between 0.25 -0.3
 ###### Horizontal flip
 For every batch we flip half of the frames horizontally and change the sign of the steering angle, thus yet increasing number of examples by a factor of 2.